knmcguire/knmcguire.github.io/docs/blog/posts/ros2_across_the_windowverse.md

 Now that Kilted Kaiju came out about a week ago, I wanted to see how far I could push this further.
 I love WSL2, and it helps me out on a daily basis, but the GUI handling is just very janky, and I have no control over what in WSL2 I want my second Nvidia graphics card to care about.
 So my goal is: (1) Gazebo Ionic to run natively on Windows 11, (2) run the ROS 2 (Kilted Kaiju) - Gz Ionic bridge and other ROS 2 on WSL2, and (3) debug using RVIZ2 and RQT back on native Windows again.
 Why?
 Because it's a challenge!

 > I've written this blog post in a tutorial-like style, so you can try to follow along.
 Having said that, it's all super experimental and you WILL encounter bugs.
-Be prepared to do some code digging and fixing yourself :smile:
+Be prepared to do some code digging and fixing yourself :wink:

 ## Gazebo Ionic on Windows 11